RaphaelVispo/SharedTodoApp/README.md

 * Todo: the user can chooose the todo that will be share to.
 The user can only pick from there friends list
 * Notification: There will ba a notification page that will be shown.
 THe deadline nearing, Accepted friend request and the edited todos

 ## Challenges faced
-* challenges face include getting the user's id form the data base
+* Challenges face include getting the user's id form the data base
-* Understanding Streams and Future builder.
+* Understanding Streams and Future builder
+* When unfriending, todos with the user's unfriended will not have an authorization to the shared todos

 ## Test Cases
 ### Happy Paths